Tarak311/lyn-infra/README.md

 Now that you have the chef-repo ready to go, check out [Learn Chef](https://learn.chef.io/) to proceed with your workstation setup.
 If you have any questions about Chef you can always ask [our support team](https://www.chef.io/support/) for a helping hand.

-## Instruction for who uses cookbook when creating their own infrastructure
+## Instructions for cookbook and when creating their own infrastructure:

 There are few requirments to be taken care of before bootstrapping any node.